Creed Bratton: Acting career

 Bratton began to pursue an acting career in 1975.
 He has appeared in films such as Mask and Heart Like a Wheel.
 He was a cast member, playing a fictional version of himself, on NBC's Emmy and SAG award-winning The Office.
 In a deleted scene from the episode "Booze Cruise", he speaks about his time with the Grass Roots.
 In Season 3 Episode 10 "A Benihana Christmas", Creed sings a karaoke rendition of his song "Spinnin' N Reelin'" during the Christmas party.
 In a deleted scene from Season 3 Episode 21 "Product Recall", the reporter from the Scranton Times recognizes him as Creed Bratton from the band the Grass Roots and mentions that he wrote his obituary.
 In the episode "Money", he says "he never goes bankrupt", as all his debt "is always transferred to William Charles Schneider" (which is his birth name), while holding an allegedly fake passport on camera.
 In the series finale, his character is revealed to be a part of Grass Roots, and was arrested after being a wanted fugitive living at the Dunder Mifflin office.
 This episode also features Bratton performing his song "All the Faces".

-In 2008, he appeared in a short film with Kyle Gass titled Just One Of The Gynos, which won an award for best short film at the 2008 Malibu International Film Festival.
+In 2008, he appeared in a short film with Kyle Gass titled Just One of the Gynos, which won an award for best short film at the 2008 Malibu International Film Festival.
 He appeared in the feature film Labor Pains in 2009.
 His recent film projects are The Ghastly Love of Johnny X, written, produced and directed by Paul Bunnell; I Am Ben, written, produced and directed by Mathew Brady and Gaelan Connell; and Terri produced by David Guy Levy.
 Terri was selected by the Sundance Film Festival 2011 to appear in the US dramatic competition.
 It was one of only 16 films selected from 1,102 submissions to the US dramatic category.
-In 2012, he appeared as special guest star in Staged with Brandon Olive who appeared with him in Just One Of The Gynos.
+In 2012, he appeared as special guest star in Staged with Brandon Olive who appeared with him in Just One of the Gynos.
 In 2013, he starred in Saving Lincoln, a biography set during the American Civil War.
-In 2025, he appeared in Smiling Friends.
+In 2025, he appeared in a guest role in the animated series Smiling Friends and will appear in the A24 film Primetime.